killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 With the graphs, it seems that we even do not need to open and analyse the log anymore.
 [Life is beautiful](http://en.wikipedia.org/wiki/Life_Is_Beautiful).

-## Wrapup
+## Wrap up

 The matplotlib is a powerful library for scientific computing and visualization.
 If you are look for some tools to present charts, the matplotlib is a good choice.
-Also, If you are working on data analystics and scientific computation, the **numpy**[^1] and **pandas**[^2] will help you a lot and save you much time.
+Also, If you are working on data analysis and scientific computation, the **numpy**[^1] and **pandas**[^2] will help you a lot and save you much time.

 [^1]: www.numpy.org
 [^2]: http://pandas.pydata.org